 Lev Vygotsky (1896-1934) saw learning as fundamentally social.
 His central idea was the Zone of Proximal Development (ZPD): the gap between what a child can do alone and what they can do with guidance from a more knowledgeable other (MKO).

 The ZPD is not a fixed zone.
 It expands as the child develops and contracts as tasks become familiar.
 What required adult help yesterday becomes independent work today.
-This active quality is crucial to Vygotsky's thinking.
+This active quality is important to Vygotsky's thinking.

 In Vygotsky's framework, learning leads development.
 When we teach beyond the child's current ability, we pull development forwards.
 Adult guidance doesn't follow development; it shapes it.
 This is why the ZPD exists,it's the space where instruction can stretch the child into new capabilities.